imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 enough to tell different letters apart and identify faces.
 Outside the fovea is your "peripheral vision".
-How much of the visual field do you think is covered by your fovea, and how much do you think is perpipheral?
+How much of the visual field do you think is covered by your fovea, and how much do you think is peripheral?
 Let's measure.

 First, observe your surroundings and get a sense of how clearly you see the room you're in.
 How many doors can you see?
 How many